 Please sign the online petition … click here: GENDER EQUALITY PETITION

-Women will not achieve equality, where women rights advocates are fired, shunned, ignored, ostracized, beaten, imprisoned, brutalized and killed, with impunity.
+Women will not achieve equality, where women right’s advocates are shunned, ignored, ostracized, imprisoned, and killed, with impunity.

-So, what can we do, other than educate and advocate?
+So, what can we do, other than educate, advocate and communicate?
 We put our money where are values lie.
 We announce to the world that the United States cares about women, women’s rights, and gender equality and that our foreign aid dollars will be allocated accordingly.
 The petition(resolution) we drafted to accomplish these objectives is;

 Gender equality is an inalienable right that civil societies should strive to achieve, including those receiving American foreign aid.
 To that end, we support the following:

 That the United States foreign policy recognize and include the promotion and attainment of gender equality as one of its top priorities.

 That in allocating foreign aid, the United States government be required to take into consideration the extent to which a country has laws and regulations, or has taken actions that, promote or adversely impact the achievement of gender equality.

 Note that this petition does not require a country to do anything.
 It simply provides, that in allocating foreign aid dollars, we will take into consideration a countries’ stance and actions taken toward achieving gender equality.